radmanplays/Grindcraftle/docs/mistake-check.md

 # Common mistakes

- 1. Forgetting to put a comma between every value in a list and after every property in areas, grinds, crafts, resources, etc.
+ 1. Forgot to put a comma between every value in a list and after every property in areas, grinds, crafts, resources, etc.
  2. Put text outside of quotation marks ("").
 All **text** except true/false should be in quotation mark.
 Resource names in the `addResources` function only need to be in quotation marks if they have multiple words, though.
  3. Put numbers or booleans (true/false) inside quotation marks.
 Numbers and booleans should never be in quotation marks, except when you are using numbers as text (either in a name or description).
  4. Forgot a bracket (`[]` or `{}`).
 Always remember to put brackets both before and after the contents of a grind, craft or resource:
+ 5. Forgot to add a resource to the `addResources` function.
+All resources that are used in grinds/crafts should be added to the `addResources` function first.
+If not, the game won't work.

 ```